 MathMLElement: style property

-The read-only style property of the MathMLElement returns the inline style of an element in the form of a live CSSStyleDeclaration object that contains a list of all styles properties for that element with values assigned only for the attributes that are defined in the element's inline style attribute.
+The read-only style property of the MathMLElement returns the inline style of an element in the form of a live CSSStyleProperties object.
+This object can be used to get and set the inline styles of an element.

-This property is read-only, meaning it is not possible to assign a CSSStyleDeclaration object to it.
-Nevertheless, it is possible to set an inline style by assigning a string directly to the style property.
-In this case the string is forwarded to CSSStyleDeclaration.cssText.
+The style property is read-only, meaning it is not possible to assign a CSSStyleProperties object to it.
+Nevertheless, it is possible to set an inline style by assigning a string directly to the property.
+In this case the string can be read from cssText.
 Using style in this manner will completely overwrite all inline styles on the element.

 The style property has the same priority in the CSS cascade as an inline style declaration set via the style attribute.